DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 }
 ```

-Note: The `test-e2e` npm script in this example is responsible for launching TestCafe.
-See the [TestCafe CLI](https://devexpress.github.io/testcafe/documentation/reference/command-line-interface.html) documentation for more information on the subject, and don't forget to manually set the reporter option as outlined earlier in this article.
+Note: The `test-e2e` npm script in this example launches TestCafe.
+As mentioned earlier in this topic, be sure to manually set the reporter option.
+For more information on the TestCafe CLI, see the following help topic: [Command Line Interface](https://devexpress.github.io/testcafe/documentation/reference/command-line-interface.html).

 --